meilisearch/documentation/reference/api/settings.md

 ## Displayed attributes

-The attributes added to the `displayedAttributes` list are displayed in search results. `displayedAttributes` only affects the search endpoints; it has no impact on the [GET documents endpoint](/reference/api/documents.md#get-documents).
+The attributes added to the `displayedAttributes` list appear in search results. `displayedAttributes` only affects the search endpoints; it has no impact on the [GET documents endpoint](/reference/api/documents.md#get-documents).

-By default, all fields are considered to be `displayedAttributes`.
-This behavior is represented by the `["*"]` in the settings.
+By default, the `displayedAttributes` array is equal to all fields in your dataset.
+This behavior is represented by the value `["*"]`.

 To learn more about displayed attributes, refer to our [dedicated guide](/learn/configuration/displayed_searchable_attributes.md#displayed-fields).